mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 }, cancellationToken);
 ```

 * To use ChoiceFactory as option of text prompt, such as accept both from your text and choice, Use ```ChoiceFactory.ForChannel``` and pass parameter as channel id from ```stepContext.Context.Activity.ChannelId```.
 You have to cast MessageActivity into Activity.
-For speaking features, use same text to perameter of speak.
+For speaking features, use same text to parameter of speak.
 Also set prompt option to default.

 ```C#
 return await stepContext.PromptAsync(nameof(TextPrompt),